Low-income women of color are “particularly burdened” by gentrification in Durham, according to a new report by UNC-Chapel Hill students.

 The public policy students are UNC Capstone Fellows who have been working with WomenNC as part of the NC Coalition for CEDAW, which refers to the UN Convention on the Elimination of all Forms of Discrimination Against Women.

-“The damaging combination of societal gender-based discrimination and Durham County’s particular history of systemic racism have contributed to disproportionately negative impacts on low-income women of color seeking affordable housing,” the report reads.
+“The damaging combination of societal gender-based discrimination and Durham County’s particular history of systemic racism have contributed to disproportionately negative impacts on low-income women of color seeking affordable housing,” the report says.

-According to the research, nearly half of Durham County households rent, which means a 13 percent increase in median rents between 2010 and 2015 could potentially impact more than fifty thousand households.
-What’s more, the researchers found that about 20 percent of renting Durham households are headed by single mothers, and the vast majority of those single mothers are women of color.
+According to the research, nearly half of Durham County households rent, which means the 13 percent increase in median rents between 2010 and 2015 could have affected more than fifty thousand households.
+The researchers also found that about 20 percent of renting Durham households are headed by single mothers, and the vast majority of those single mothers are women of color.
 About 60 percent of Durham families headed by a single mother are living below the poverty level.

 These women are at the “intersections of marginalization,” student Allory Bors told the council.

-The report makes four recommendations: Increase the stock of affordable housing in Durham, improve equitable access to housing via support services and tenant protection policies, represent community interests by bringing people impacted by gentrification into decision-making, and collect more data on the gendered impacts of gentrification.
+The students’ report makes four recommendations to improve affordable housing access for women of color: increase the stock of affordable housing in Durham; improve equitable access to housing via support services and tenant protection policies; bring people affected by gentrification into the decision-making process; and collect more data on the gendered effects of gentrification.